Sylvia Cremer

 In my team, we study the effects of pathogens on social interaction networks in ant societies and determine how interaction with sick nestmates affects both the hygiene behaviours and the physiological immune system of individual ant workers.
 We study host-pathogen systems with ants and their fungal, bacterial and viral pathogens.
 We consider ant societies and their pathogens an ideal model system to understand epidemiology in societies.

-My research interest evolved from sexual selection and ageing in male-dimorphic ants in my PhD (University of Regensburg) to the unique super-cooperative social structure in invasive ants in my postdoc (University of Copenhagen).
-Since my time as a Junior Fellow at the Institute of Advanced Studies in Berlin and a PI (University of Regensburg, IST Austria), my research focus lies on how social insects cooperatively protect their colony from disease, that is, their social immunity.
+My research interests evolved from the conflicts expressed within ant colonies that I studied during my PhD (1998-2002, University of Regensburg) to the unique super-cooperative social structure in invasive ants in my postdoc (2002-2006, University of Copenhagen).
+Since my time as a Junior Fellow at the Institute of Advanced Studies in Berlin (2006) and my Habilitation (2006-10, University of Regensburg), my research focus lies on how social insects cooperatively protect their colony from disease, that is, their social immunity.

 • Schrempf A, Cremer S, Heinze J (2011)